 Visitor management systems can allow you to screen guests, automate sign-in and sign-out procedures, print identifying badges and view visitor logs.
 These systems can often be quickly deployed, and in some instances, can be self-installed.

-The Brivo Visitor Management system is a cost-effective monthly subscription solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
+The Brivo Visitor Management system is a cost-effective solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
 Plus, it can be installed by facility staff.
-Complete this solution with a tablet and tablet stand.
+Contact us to learn more about this solution.

 Virtual Visits and Resident Engagement